Enjoy a Winter Guided Tour of Balmoral in Aberdeen

 The grounds, gardens and exhibitions are open to the public on a daily basis from 01 April to 31 July 2014.

-Staying at the Park Inn, Aberdeen means you can travel through the beautiful countryside to Balmoral in just over an hour by car.
+Staying at the Park Inn by Radisson Aberdeen Hotel means you can travel through the beautiful countryside to Balmoral in just over an hour by car.
 Enjoy a comfortable night’s sleep and a buffet breakfast before heading off to explore the Balmoral grounds and castle.

 Aberdeen is a great place to stay when you take a trip to Balmoral, as it is close to many other cultural attractions.
 If you enjoyed your day at Balmoral, be sure to visit another of the many castles in Aberdeenshire, such as the fairy-tale like Crathes Castle near Banchory, the stunning cliff-top ruins of Dunnottar Castle, or Victorian Kincardine Castle in Royal Deeside.